 FERROCARRIL CENTRAL ANDINO – Railroad Freight Project in Peru.
 The railway of the Andes.

 One of the first projects structured by CIFI was the financing of the world’s largest freight railroad, in Peru.
-This entailed a loan of US$ 21 million for Ferrocarril Central Andino, a company founded in 1999, which won the concession of the Peruvian State for 30 years for the exploitation and administration of the freight railway.
+This entailed a loan of $21 million U.S. dollars for Ferrocarril Central Andino, a company founded in 1999, which won the concession of the Peruvian State for 30 years for the exploitation and administration of the freight railway.
 It is a railroad with capacity to transport 120 million tons per year along a railway line of 496 km that services the departments of Lima, Junín and Cerro de Pasco.

 CIFI evaluated, structured and syndicated financing the project with a European bilateral institution.